 It is a global day of charitable giving celebrated the Tuesday after Thanksgiving!
 Kick off your holiday season by making a gift to make a difference for vulnerable animals in Summit County.

 The Humane Society of Summit County is the leading animal rescue organization in Summit County.
-With over 50 years of service, HSSC rescues and cares for over 2,600 animals each year who are victims of cruelty, neglect, and abandonment or suffering from illness and injury.
+With over 50 years of service, HSSC rescues and cares for over 2,600 animals each year, the majority of whom are victims of cruelty, neglect, and abandonment or suffering from illness and injury.
 Once safely at our shelter, our dedicated veterinary team provides all ...